Today’s post is less about Service Dogging and more about living with dogs and disabilities at the same time.

 Here’s what we struggle with:

 Cleaning.
 I know, I know.
 Don’t we all?

-Psychological and neurological disabilities can throw up additional road blocks when it comes to everything from motivation to focus to finding the fortitude to touch, much less clean up, the occasional dog mess.
+Psychological and neurological disabilities can throw out additional road blocks when it comes to everything from motivation to focus to finding the fortitude to touch, much less clean up, the occasional dog mess.

 Put it all together, and while we do fairly well with the emergency messes and necessary basic level of housekeeping, we’d be in over our heads for achieving the kind of housekeeping we’d like to without help.

 - Disposable nitrile gloves.
-Essential tool for anyone whose disability causes difficulty in touching germy, sticky, slimy, gritty, gummy, or otherwise gross.
+Completely necessary tool for anyone whose disability causes difficulty in touching the germy, sticky, slimy, gritty, gummy, or otherwise gross.
 There are biodegradable glove options out there, too.

 - Dog potty pads.
 We can’t always take the dogs for a walk.
 By training them to do their business on a pad, we’re able to minimize accidents, keep them from “holding it” all day, and make sure they have a clean and acceptable option other than letting them out unattended.

 - Long handled dust pans and short bristle light weight brooms.
 The broom doubles as a scrubber without bending down, and changes the game for cleaning bathrooms.
 We have multiple sets which we keep in areas that need regular sweeping to minimize having to carry them through the house.